SamYStudiO/es-theme-next-pixel/README.md

 ![0](https://raw.githubusercontent.com/samystudio/es-next-pixel/master/screenshots/gamelistview.gif)

-- **THEME REGION** : choose your region to adjust logo/console and even game theme images to match your preferred region.
+- **THEME REGION** : choose your region to adjust logo/console to match your preferred region.

 ### Scraping / Next Pixel mix
-Next Pixel theme now includes its own custom mix to make your game screenshots and video snaps integration even better.
+Next Pixel theme includes its own custom mix to make your game screenshots and video snaps integration even better.
 If you never heard of mixes, they're just these images you may download along with game info/description using Recalbox internal scraper or using an external scraper like [Skraper](https://www.skraper.net/).
 Better than a long description here are 2 captures using standard mix and using Next Pixel mix.

 **Standard mix**